daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 Dependent types are great to model constraints.
 To put it very shortly, a dependent type is a type that depends on values of another type.
 A simple example is the definition of vectors, i.e. lists with associated length.
 The type of a vector depends on its length.
-This solves issues one can have with lists such as trying to get the head of an empty list because the `head` function is only defined for vectors of length larger than 0 and this constraint can be expressed on the type level.
+A big issue with lists in computer science is, that the e.g. the basic operation of getting the first element (head) of a list does not work on empty lists.
+It is possible to catch this as an error, but it would be nicer to not allow this in the first place.
+Dependent types can solve this issue because the `head` function is only defined for vectors of length larger than 0 and this constraint can be expressed on the type level.

-In Agda a vector can be defined this way:
+We will now have a look on how vectors can be implemented in Agda:

 ```
 open import Agda.Builtin.Nat